Isothermal microcalorimetry: Stability

 For example, IMC has been widely used for many years in shelf life studies of solid drug formulations in the pharmaceutical industry (Pikal et al. 1989, Hansen et al. 1990, Konigbauer et al. 1992.)
 IMC has the ability to detect slow degradation during simulated shelf storage far sooner than conventional analytical methods and without the need to employ chemical assay techniques.
 IMC is also a rapid, sensitive method for determining the often functionally crucial amorphous content of drugs such as nifedipine (Vivoda et al. 2011).

 IMC can be used for rapidly determining the rate of slow changes in industrial polymers.
 For example, gamma radiation sterilization of a material frequently used for surgical implants—ultra-high-molecular-weight polyethylene (UHMWPE)—is known to produce free radicals in the polymer.
 The result is slow oxidation and gradual undesirable embrittlement of the polymer on the shelf or in vivo.
-IMC could detect oxidation-related heat and quantified an oxidation rate of ca. 1% per year in irradiated UHMWPE at room temperature in air (Charlebois et al. 2003).
+IMC could detect oxidation-related heat and quantified an oxidation rate of 1% per year in irradiated UHMWPE at room temperature in air (Charlebois et al. 2003).
 In a related study the activation energy was determined from measurements at a series of temperatures (Hardison et al. 2003).

 IMC is also of great utility in evaluating the "runaway potential" of materials which are significant fire or explosion hazards.
 For example, it has been used to determine autocatalytic kinetics of cumene hydroperoxide (CHP), an intermediate which is used in the chemical industry and whose sudden decomposition has caused a number of fires and explosions.
 Fig. 4 Shows the IMC data documenting thermal decomposition of CHP at 5 different temperatures (Chen et al. 2008).